 DePaul University Division of Mission and Ministry > Religious & Spiritual Life > Religious & Spiritual Diversity

 With full-time Jewish, Muslim, and Protestant staff, the Office of Religious Diversity and Pastoral Care team provides pastoral accompaniment, support and advocacy to diverse religious and spiritual DePaul students and communities.
-We are home to dozens of student religious organizations (Christian, Jewish, Muslim, Interfaith and seeking) and provide services online on both the Loop and Lincoln Park campuses.
+We are home to dozens of student religious organizations (Christian, Jewish, Muslim, Interfaith and seeking) and provide community building, worship, pastoral care, and study opportunities online and on both the Loop and Lincoln Park campuses.

-Come visit a staff member, pray in one of our Muslim prayer rooms, attend liturgies in the Interfaith Sacred Space, hang out in Jewish Life or the Loop Interfaith Ministry Center, join a student group or come to one of our Quarterly Interreligious Celebrations.
+Come visit a staff member, pray in one of our Muslim prayer rooms, participate worship, reflection or meditation in the Interfaith Sacred Space, hang out in Jewish Life or the Loop Interfaith Ministry Center, join a student group or come to one of our Quarterly Interreligious Celebrations.
 We'd love to get to know you!

-As we nurture religious diversity, we actively seek to create a genuine spirit of hospitality in all our services and encounters.
-In our hospitality, we invite one another to our sacred spaces and to conversations that are guided by our Four Ways of Interfaith Dialogue and the spiritual values of our respective faith and spiritual communities.
+As we nurture religious diversity, we actively seek to create a genuine spirit of hospitality guided by our Four Ways of Interfaith Dialogue and the spiritual values of our respective faith and spiritual communities.